Mohamed-Abotalb/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - Third C file is 2-calloc.c, it allocates memory for an array, using "malloc".

 - Fourth C file is 3-array_range.c, it creates an array of integers and return the pointer to the newly created array.

+## Advanced Parts of the Task

+- First C file is 100-realloc.c, it reallocates a memory block using "malloc" and "free".